RootCX

 strict Every tool call requires human approval.

-In supervised mode, you define granular policies per action or entity.
-For example, allow the agent to query freely but require approval before modifying order records.
+In supervised mode, you define granular policies per action or entity:

 Deploy and Test

 Hit Run (F5).
 The Core installs the manifest, syncs the schema, and starts the backend -- same flow as any application.
-The agent gets its own system identity with deterministic RBAC permissions.
+The agent gets its own system identity (agent+<appId>@localhost) with a role (agent:<appId>) that has app:<appId>:* and tool:* by default.

 Test it by sending a message and observing the streamed response in Studio.